 __get__receivesobj=None, the access is through the class, not an instance.
 Returnselfunchanged in that case, which preserves the ability to call the method on the class directly (for unbound usage). - When stacking with

 The descriptor protocol is the mechanism Python uses to turn attributes into bound methods, properties, class methods, and static methods.
-Understanding that a class-based decorator is just an attribute in a class's dictionary -- and that it needs __get__ to participate in binding -- is what separates class-based decorators that work everywhere from those that fail silently on instance methods.
+Understanding that a class-based decorator is just an attribute in a class's dictionary — and that it needs __get__ to participate in binding — is what separates class-based decorators that work everywhere from those that fail silently on instance methods.
+The distinction between data and non-data descriptors, the availability of __set_name__ in Python 3.6+, and the precise role of object.__getattribute__ in triggering descriptor lookup are the surrounding details that give a complete picture of how binding actually works at the language level.